Piet Piraat

-Piet Piraat is a Flemish children's program written and produced by Studio 100.
-Shown in Belgium on Ketnet and in the Netherlands on Z@PP, Piet Piraat is a good-natured pirate who crosses the Seven Seas with his crew, getting into various adventures.
+Piet Piraat (translated as Pirate Pete in English) is a Flemish children's program written and produced by Studio 100.
+It was broadcast in Belgium on Ketnet and in the Netherlands on Z@PP.

+Pirate Pete is a good-natured pirate who crosses the Seven Seas with his crew, getting into various adventures.
 The five-minute stories bear resemblance to Studio 100's main production, Samson en Gert, and mostly deal with the same subject matter: "cheaters never win" and "honesty is the best policy".